ontologize/search-demo/README.md

+# To do
+- Make UI components
+- Start work on typeahead searching
+- Move simple to its own page

+# Notes from simple
+- Break down steps
+  - Searchbar
+  - URL params
+  - Craft request body
+  - Figure out shape of responses (use type generator script)
+  - Add results to page
+  - Add Pagination (and page limit)
+- Pagination walkthru

 # Search Demo

 This project demonstrates how to let users search object types in Foundry's ontology from a third-party app that uses Foundry's APIs.
 There are three examples:

 - Letting a user run a search by entering text and clicking a button (`/simple`)
 - Letting a user run a serach by just entering text (`/typeahead`)
 - Searching multiple object types at once (`/multiple`)